 7.6.
-Minibuses - N/A SECTION AT THIS TIME
+Minibuses (N/A no school inibus)

-- is responsible for undertaking checks on and the operation of minibuses in accordance with the Local Authority Guidance. - It is a requirement for all minibus drivers to attend and pass the Wirral Council's minibus training.
+• It is a requirement for all minibus drivers to attend and pass the Wirral Council's minibus training.
 They are not authorised to drive the vehicle without this certificate.
 In addition formal authority to drive is required from the authority's transport division.